 SCAP operates a comprehensive pre-school program including Head Start and Universal Pre-K (UPK) services for children ages three to five.
 The program enriches children's learning experiences, places an emphasis on family support services, fosters social and emotional growth and prepares children for kindergarten and continued success in school.
-We also provide homebased services for ten children and families which include a weekly teacher visit along with biweekly socialization sessions for families to interact with other home-based families.
+We also provide home-based services for ten children and families which include a weekly teacher visit along with biweekly socialization sessions for families to interact with other home-based families.

 Through our Early Head Start-Child Care Partnerships (EHS-CCP) program SCAP partners with existing child care centers and family child care providers to improve the quality of infant and toddler child care for low-income families.
 SCAP supports these centers with services that are crucial to the learning and development of infants and toddlers.
 Examples include curriculum development, staff training, navigation services for parents, developmental screenings, and services to meet the needs of children with disabilities.
-EHS-CCP partners include Andrea Adrian's Child Care; YWCA of NENY, Albany Community Action Partnership (ACAP), Life's Little Treasures Daycare, Merari's Daycare, Munchkin University, and Octavia's Daycare.
+EHS-CCP partners include Andrea Adrian's Child Care; Auntie Ana's Angels, YWCA of NENY, Albany Community Action Partnership (ACAP), Life's Little Treasures Daycare, Merari's Daycare, Octavia's Daycare and Smiles for Miles.